Apply Now

 For years, your work gave you energy.
 It made sense of your days.
 It provided direction.

 The question isn’t whether you can keep going.
-It’s whether the way you’re going still makes sense.
+It’s whether the way you’re going still makes sense now that urgency no longer answers everything.

 Over time, the cost becomes harder to ignore.
-Not just to your health, but to your clarity.
-And without clarity, even success begins to feel unstable.
+Not just to your health, but to your sense of what deserves effort, restraint, or change.

 Rebuilding Personal Life After a Major Break